alexyy802/waifucord/docs/api.rst

 .. function:: on_disconnect()

-    Called when the client has disconnected from Discord, or a connection attempt to Discord has failed.
+    Called when the bunny has disconnected from Discord, or a connection attempt to Discord has failed.
     This could happen either through the internet being disconnected, explicit calls to close, or Discord terminating the connection one way or the other.